akraino-edge-stack/kni-installer/README.md

 In the case of libvirt, a helper script can be executed to prepare the installer for acting as a virthost.
 You can execute **utils/prep_host.sh** script to properly configure your server to install OpenShift on libvirt.

+In the case of baremetal, please check [https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html](https://docs.openshift.com/container-platform/4.1/installing/installing_bare_metal/installing-bare-metal.html) in order to prepare your environment for the deployment.

 ## Structure of a site
 In order to deploy a blueprint, you need to create a repository with a site.
 The site configuration is based in [kustomize](https://github.com/kubernetes-sigs/kustomize), and needs to use our blueprints as base, referencing that properly.
 A sample site can be seen on[https://github.com/yrobla/kni-site](https://github.com/yrobla/kni-site) .
 Site needs to have this structure: